 - the relevant individual consents to that use or disclosure of the information;

-- the individual would reasonably expect SECTARA to use or disclose the information for the secondary purpose and the secondary purpose is related to one or more of the Purposes;
+- the individual would reasonably expect SECTARA to use or disclose the information for the secondary purpose and the secondary purpose is related to one or more of the Purposes; or

-- the use or disclosure of the information is required or authorised by or under an Australian Law;
+- the use or disclosure of the information is required or authorised by or under an Australian Law.

 Disclosure of Information outside Australia

-- SECTARA reasonably believes that the Overseas Recipient is subject to a law that affords protection of personal information that is substantially similar to the protection afforded under the Act and the SECTARA can enforce such protection under the overseas law; or
+- SECTARA reasonably believes that the Overseas Recipient is subject to a law that affords protection of personal information that is substantially similar to the protection afforded under the Act and that SECTARA can enforce such protection under the overseas law; or

 - SECTARA takes reasonable steps to ensure that the Overseas Recipient acts in accordance with the Principles in relation to the storage, use and disclosure of the personal information.